Mikejo5000/vsts-docs-pr/docs/git/how-to/create-pr-status-server-with-azure-functions.md

 Update the code of your Azure function to look like this:

 Note: Make sure to update the code with your account name, project name, repository name and [PAT token](https://docs.microsoft.com/en-us/vsts/git/_shared/personal-access-tokens).

+This sample inspects the PR title to see if the user has indicated if the PR is a work in progress by adding "WIP" to the title.
+If so, change the status posted back to the PR.

 ```cs
 #r "Newtonsoft.Json"